PrRonald/Rent-Car/README.md

 # This Project is in construction

-Working on the mobile view
+Working on the mobile view.
 The desktop view is the next part

 When the design is finished, the next step is functionalities.